rackerlabs/support-how-to/content/general/hkg1-data-center-migration-customer-faq.md

     applications and services start correctly.
 You can schedule reboots from the MyRackspace Portal.

-#### I would like to run a full backup before my migration.
+#### I want to run a full backup before my migration.
 Can this be arranged?

 Because it might not complete in time, we do not recommend that you initiate a full backup just before the migration.
-Approximately three hours before the migration is scheduled to start, our automated process will kill any backup still in progress so that we can ensure a clean shut down.
+Approximately three hours before the migration is scheduled to start, our automated process kills any backup still in progress so that we can ensure a clean shut down.
 If your backups have been completing successfully in the weeks before the migration, you should not need to run an additional backup.
 However, if you are concerned, you can